ReillyBex/MicrowaveSintering/README.md

 ###### __init__
 This initializes the GUI object, setting the default values for class variables and calling the createWidgets() function to generate the main widgets.
 ###### abortProcess()
-This sets the PWM signal to the magnetron off and also sets the logic flag that indicates a process is running to false *wether or not a process was running in the first place*.
+This sets the signal to the magnetron off and also sets the logic flag that indicates a process is running to false *wether or not a process was running in the first place*.
 ###### cancelRun()
 This closes the pop-up for running the process.
 ###### cancelSave()
 This closes the pop-up for saving the entry fields.
 ###### closeApp()
-This turns off the PWM signal to the magnetron and closes the GUI by destroying the main window.
+This turns off the signal to the magnetron and closes the GUI by destroying the main window.
 ###### closeLoopControl()
 This is basic code for a PID controller.
 This would necessitate some way of reading the temperature of the specimen each time through the control loop, which does not currently exist.
 Future users might acheive this, so I added it in for placeholding sake.
 ###### confrimAbort()